Pragma-Innovation/bgpflowspectool/README.md

 # Install and configure your development machine

+# Tool name and special dedicace

+This tool is named "Gabu".
+This name doesn't have any meanings, it was just the nickname of a brilliant young french engineer that miss to anybody who crossed his way.

+To enjoy a nice and still very accurate BGP flowspec presentation done by Frederic Gabut-Deloraine about the use of this protocol for DDoS mitigation, please follow this link: [Frederic FRnOG presentation](http://www.dailymotion.com/video/xtngjg_frnog-18-flowspec-frederic-gabut-deloraine-neo-telecoms_tech)

 # Licensing

 This tool is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/Matt-Texier/local-mitigation-agent/blob/master/LICENSE) for the full license text.